Bentonville High School senior dies after fall at Beaver Lake; Stephon Gryskiewicz remembered as an athlete and friend

 Bobby Thurman, chief deputy coroner for Carroll County, said Stephon Gryskiewicz was pronounced dead at the hospital.

-Jan Gryskiewicz said her son was a gifted baseball player, a left-handed pitcher and power-hitting first baseman and had signed to play baseball for Eastern Oklahoma University next fall in pursuit of his dream of becoming a Major League baseball player.
+Jan Gryskiewicz said her son was a gifted baseball player, a left-handed pitcher and power-hitting first baseman and had signed to play baseball for Eastern Oklahoma State College next fall in pursuit of his dream of becoming a Major League baseball player.

-Stephon was also a friend to everyone he met, Jan Gryskiewicz said.
+Stephon was also a friend to everyone he met, his mother said.
 She said hundreds of people he had met have reached out to share stories about Stephon.

 "He just networked so well with people," she said.
 "He had a way of bringing everyone together and making them feel welcome.
 He was friends with people who didn't feel like they had any friends."